‘General Hospital’ Spoilers: Chase Joins Sasha In Taking Control In A Desperate Bid To Help Wiley

 — General Hospital (@GeneralHospital) April 9, 2020

 However, General Hospital spoilers suggest that Willow will worry about overstepping in this situation.
-Willow and Chase will talk about all of this during the upcoming week, but they won’t land on any true resolution.
+Willow and Chase will talk about all of this during the upcoming week, but they won’t reach any true resolution.

-Apparently, that sparks Chase to move ahead, but by working with Sasha.
+Apparently, that sparks Chase to move ahead but by working with Sasha.

 “Chase and Sasha both recognize that the most surefire way to protect Wiley from Nelle is for Michael and Willow to get married,” teases co-head writer Chris Van Etten.

-Chase did not like this idea initially.
-At this point, however, it seems that he will be able to move to a place of accepting that it may be the best path forward to stifle Nelle and protect Wiley.
+Initially, Chase did not like this idea.
+At this point, however, it seems that he will move to a place of accepting that it may be the best path forward to stifle Nelle and protect Wiley.

 “Ultimately, what it boils down to is that Chase loves Willow, and Sasha loves Michael.
 And they are willing to put their love for these two people above their relationships with them,” Van Etten explains.

-Michael and Willow probably would never push forward on this marriage idea out of respect for their relationships with Sasha and Chase.
+Michael and Willow probably would never push forward on this marriage idea, out of respect for their relationships with Sasha and Chase.
 Given that, Chase and Sasha are going to take the reins and put a plan in motion that takes the pressure off of Michael and Willow in terms of making that decision.

 General Hospital spoilers hint that this switch in partners could end up turning everything upside down in both romances.
 Willow and Michael have always had a strong connection, and many viewers suspect that a faux marriage between them could eventually lead to a real romance.
 Whether this strategy will be successful in gaining custody of Wiley, however, remains to be seen.